Omolinari10/Capstone-Project-2-NLP/README.md

 -------------
 * Capstone Project 2 - Milestone Report 1.pdf (Report explaining what was done till this point: 2020/12/13)
 * Capstone Project 2 - Milestone Report 1.pptx (Slides explaining what was done till this point: 2020/12/13)
+* Capstone Project 2 - Milestone Report 2.pdf (Report explaining what was done till this point: 2020/12/23)
+* Capstone Project 2 - Milestone Report 2.pptx (Slides explaining what was done till this point: 2020/12/23)
 * requirements.txt (Python packages as of 2020/12/13)
 * CAPSTONE PROJECT 2 - NLP - 1) Environment and Data Set Up.ipynb
 * CAPSTONE PROJECT 2 - NLP - 2) Processing the data.ipynb